msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = 4.4.6 - 2020-11-04 =
 * Bugfix setting the Multibanco order cancelation when using references with expiration (Thanks @josefreitas2)
-* Lay ground for a (yet to be confirmed) MBWAY refund functionality - Callback processing
+* Lay ground for a (yet to be confirmed) MB WAY refund functionality - Callback processing
 * Tested with WordPress 5.6-beta1-49314 and WooCommerce 4.7.0-rc.1

 = 4.4.5 - 2020-08-11 =